 How to Use BHO Concentrates: Tips for Shatter, Budder, Oil, Wax & Live Resin

 BHO has risen in popularity due to its potency, flavor, and variation in consistencies.
 Nearly all consistencies are possible with butane-based extractions: shatter, budder, sap, sugar, snap n' pull, etc - but that does not mean one is better than the other!
-At the end of the day, the consistency of solvent based cannabis concentrates varies greatly depending on a range of factors: solvent used, strain, grow conditions, curing environment, equipment used, purging process, and extraction technique.
+At the end of the day, the consistency of solvent-based cannabis concentrates varies greatly depending on a range of factors: the particular solvent used, the specific cannabis strain, growing conditions, curing environment, equipment used, purging process, and extraction technique.
 It is important to note that some of these factors are controllable, while others are not.
 QUALITY IS RELATIVE!

 Pro Tip: If you're going to bother with BHO as opposed to solventless extracts like dry sift and ice water hash, live resin is our recommendation.
-It's going to have the best flavor and retain the most enjoyable aroma.
+It's going to have the best flavor and retain the most enjoyable aroma, making the most of the terpene profile of the cannabis it was extracted from.
 For tips on how to smoke dabs, click here.
 If you're still learning, we recommend purchasing some essential weed accessories and a 420 travel kit in order to improve the experience.

-As the name indicates, shatter has a hard, smooth, glass-like consistency.
-This consistency of extract breaks easily into shards and is often referred to as being 'stable'.
-Shatter is typically translucent (for those who place an importance on clarity) and very visual appealing.
+As the name suggests, shatter has a hard, smooth, glass-like consistency.
+This concentrate breaks easily into shards and is often referred to as being 'stable'.
+Shatter is typically translucent (for those who place an importance on clarity) and very visually appealing.
 However, because shatter breaks so easily, it is arguably least forgiving to work with of all consistencies.
-A simple tap with your dabber may send shards of concentrate flying across the room, which is why we recommend using shatter in the comfort of your own home to prevent losing your stash.
-Many prefer to dab shatter as it can be difficult to load into certain vaporizers, but that’s not to say you can’t vaporize it.
-It will be difficult to twax the exterior of a joint or blunt with the brittle concentrate; therefore, we suggest putting it inside the joint or blunt when rolling.
-When using shatter for edibles, make sure that you activate the cannabinoids via decarboxylation before combining with oil or butter.
-For reference, concentrates with the shatter consistency can be converted to budder by simply whipping the concentrate on a hot plate.
+A simple tap with your dabber may send shards of concentrate flying across the room!

-Pro Tip: For easier handling, warm the tip of your dabber before sticking it into the shatter to break off a dab.
+Pro Tip: For easier handling, warm the tip of your dabber before sticking it into the shatter to break off a dab more easily.

 - Best suited for dabbing at home

-- Challenging consistency to handle, not recommended for outdoor use
+- Challenging consistency to handle, not recommended for beginner or outdoor use

-- Shatter shards can be mixed with flower inside joints before rolling
+- Shatter shards can be mixed with flower inside joints or blunts before rolling

 - Wax is more forgiving and easier to handle while on the go